 - Internationalization is usually done first, before localization, as it lays the foundation for adapting a product to different languages and cultures.

 - Internationalization and localization are important for businesses that want to expand their reach globally, as they allow companies to provide a more personalized and relevant experience to their customers in different regions.

 Internationalization vs. localization

-Developing multilingual software requires two phases: internationalization and localization.
-Internationalization is the process of designing and developing your software or mobile application product so it can be adapted and localized to different cultures, regions, and languages.
-Localization is the adaptation of your software or mobile application product to meet the language, culture, and other requirements of each locale.
+Internationalization is called i18n (because of the number of letters between “i” and “n”) and involves designing and developing your software or mobile application so it can be adapted and localized to different cultures, regions, and languages.
+It’s typically done by software developers and engineers.